cloudfoundry-attic/bosh-lite/README.md

 A local development environment for BOSH using warden containers in a Vagrant box.

-This ReadMe walks through deploying Cloud Foundry with BOSH Lite.
+This readme walks through deploying Cloud Foundry with BOSH Lite.
 Bosh and BOSH Lite can be used to deploy just about anything once you've got the hang of it.

 ## Install